 "I just don't want you to overdo your socializing with him, like you were doing last month, in Sedona, at that garbagemen's affair..."

 "Recyclers..."
 Anne corrected him, licking crumbs from her fingers.

 "Garbagemen!"
 Glenn scolded.
 "Besides, do I smell garlic?
 I don't see how you can eat that shit so early in the morning!"
 Leaving Anne staring in amazement and contempt, he set his jaw, preparing to march off into the crowd but lingering, like a dog waiting to be kicked one last time.

 "Yeah, well screw you, too!" she finally replied and, with that, Glenn turned and took off.
 The Polish Pup vendor stared, perhaps a little too hard.
 "Oh... sorry..." she said, "...these are really good, he doesn't matter.
 Diet-cranky!
 In fact, let me have another."

-Squeezing a quarter inch of Pup from its bun, Anne glared angrily at the retreating Glenn, then bit off a hot, garlicky bite.
+Squeezing a quarter inch of her new Pup from its bun, Anne glared angrily at the retreating Glenn, then bit off a hot, garlicky bite.
 Glenn glanced over his shoulder as he elbowed his way towards one of the DreamBell™ banks and, with a final look to ensure nobody important was hanging around the pay phones, took out the number Beedle had given him, dropped six Reagan quarters into the slot, and dialed.

 "Hello?
 Yah...
 Tom suggests we get together and figure out how to do this thing.
 Yeah, we’re secure, it’s a public phone.
 I've got an idea.
 It is?
 OK, we'll meet at... hold on, let me write this down..."